Craven-Biostat-Lab/SARS-CoV-2-Analysis/code/GraphAnalysis/README.md

 * [requests](https://requests.readthedocs.io/en/master/)
 * [json](https://docs.python.org/3/library/json.html)

 You can install `py2cytoscape` through a terminal by running `pip install py2cytoscape`, or by following the instructions in the hyperlink above. `json` is probably already installed on your system.
 To install `requests`, `pip install requests` should do the trick if it isn't already on your machine.
+The same goes for Pillow, which can be added via `pip install pillow`.

 ## Using the tool